RayanoxPersonalProjects/VideoAlarmClock-WS/README.md

+# DEPRECATED

+The project does still exist, but has been moved in an other project more generic -> https://github.com/RayanoxPersonalProjects/ElectronicRemoteDriver-WS .
+This new project will provide a set of commands for a remote electronic device, including for the VideoAlarmClock.

+Below I let the existing description of the project.

 # VideoAlarmClock-WS
 This repository is the server part of a bigger project which goal is to make a totally customizable video alarm clock, for people who feel the wake up moment as difficult, like me.
 The big project is composed of two parts: The device controling both a TV and a PlayStation (4) remote control, and this WS that is reached by the device to get the informations about the alarm time and the control sequence to execute on the remote controls.